 @SuppressWarnings is a declaration annotation, so it may be placed on program declarations such as a local variable declaration, a method, or a class.
 It cannot be used on statements, expressions, or types.

-To reduce the scope of a @SuppressWarnings annotation, it is sometimes desirable to extract part of an expression into a local variable, so that warnings can be suppressed just for that local variable's initializer expression.
+Always write a @SuppressWarnings annotation on the smallest possible scope.
+To reduce the scope of a @SuppressWarnings annotation, it is sometimes desirable to refactor the code.
+You might extract an expression into a local variable, so that warnings can be suppressed just for that local variable's initializer expression.
+Likewise, you might extract some code into a separate method.

-As an example, consider suppressing a warnings at a cast that you know is safe.
+As an example, consider suppressing a warning at a cast that you know is safe.
 Here is an example that uses the Tainting Checker (Section 8); assume that expr has compile-time (declared) type @Tainted String, but you know that the run-time value of expr is untainted.

 '''

-@SuppressWarnings("tainting:cast.unsafe") // expr is untainted because ... [explanation goes here]

-@Untainted String myvar = expr;
+@SuppressWarnings("tainting:cast.unsafe") // expr is untainted because ... [explanation goes here] @Untainted String myvar = expr;

 '''